exclipy/pdata/README.md

     ghci> a ! "baz"  -- using (!) is unsafe
     *** Exception: array index out of range: element not in the map

-    ghci> Data.HashMap.lookup "bar" a
+    ghci> Data.PHashMap.lookup "bar" a
     Just 42

-    ghci> Data.HashMap.lookup "baz" a  -- 'lookup' returns a safe Maybe Nothing
+    ghci> Data.PHashMap.lookup "baz" a  -- 'lookup' returns a safe Maybe Nothing

     ghci> adjust succ "foo" a  -- apply a function to a value fromList hashFn [("qux",13),("foo",2),("bar",42)]

-    ghci> Data.HashMap.map succ a  -- apply a function to all values fromList hashFn [("qux",14),("foo",2),("bar",43)]
+    ghci> Data.PHashMap.map succ a  -- apply a function to all values fromList hashFn [("qux",14),("foo",2),("bar",43)]

     ghci> keys a